WHAT IS DIRECTED ENERGY DEPOSITION

 - Parts have high density and good mechanical properties

 - Printed parts have poor surface quality so machining and finishing is usually necessary

-- Small details are difficult or impossible to achieve
+- Fine details are more difficult to achieve

 DED IN INDUSTRY

 The DED system’s versatility, larger scale and more rapid print process has found a rapidly growing user base among heavy industries across the globe, with companies small to large redefining their products to make them more efficient and effective.

 Companies involved in resource extraction are finding considerable advantage to the integration of DED systems into their operations.
 Not only can they produce new, complex and innovative products, but DED allows them to repair or add to existing equipment.

 Air ducts, fixtures or mountings holding specific aeronautic instruments, laser-sintering fits both the needs of commercial and military aerospace

 The combination of material density and additive design flexibility is allowing car manufacturers and parts providers across the world to reinvent auto parts ranging from pistons to brake calipers in innovative ways and with surprising results.